 Coach Brady began playing soccer at 5 years old on his home island of Jamaica and continues to play today.
 As a teenager he played ATP and minor league soccer as a midfielder and forward and enjoyed winning many championships.
 Coach Brady played Major League and Business House soccer as an adult.
 In the Florida Christian College Conference, while at Miami Christian College, Coach Brady represented his team wearing jersey #19 as starting midfielder they went on to be Conference Champions.
 He also played in a Men’s Amateur league on a Division 1 team during college as a defender/midfielder.
 As a High School soccer coach in Broward County he has taken teams to district and regional championships for four years.
 He was awarded the Sun Sentinel High School Coach of the Year in 2000.
 Coach Brady holds a USA Soccer U-23 coaching certificate, a FYSA “D” license, a NSCAA Regional Diploma, a NSCAA Advanced Regional Diploma and is a certified USSF Referee.

-Coach Mark earned his degree in Finance while playing midfielder at the University of South Florida (Go Bulls!).
+Coach Mark -- a five-time MLS all-star, three-time MLS Best 11 selectee and a former U.S. National Team player -- has become known as one of the top girls coaches in the region and has built a reputation for developing skillful, possession-style players.
+He works with the club's younger players and also with the club's older girls to get them ready for college by working with college coaches in a recruiting effort and showcasing the girls at a number of ID camps and top showcase tournaments including the PDA Showcase in New Jersey, the Players Showcase in Las Vegas and the CASL Showcase in North Carolina, among others.
+Mark earned his degree in Finance while playing midfielder at the University of South Florida (Go Bulls!).
 After college Mark was drafted in the first round by the Kansas City Wizards in the inaugural draft.
 During his 10 year career with the MLS he played for the Kansas City Wizards, the MetroStars, the Colorado Rapids and the San Jose Quakes.
 While playing for the US National team he earned 24 caps and scored 2 goals.
-Mark is a 5 time MLS All-Star and 3 times MLS Best 11 and is currently on staff with the US Soccer Federation.
-He has been coaching at Boca United for 6 years and will be receiving his USSF “B” License in November.
+A holder of a USSF B License, he is currently on staff with the U.S. Soccer Federation and has been coaching at Boca United for several years.

 Coach Luis played soccer for over 10 years in the amateur leagues in Peru as a Striker and a Midfielder.
 Since he always knew that he wants to be a soccer coach, in 1989 he took a “Basic Soccer Coaching Course” at the National Soccer Coach Association of Peru.
 He then started coaching at the amateur leagues in Peru and did it for 3 years.
 In 1991 he moved to the United States and starting playing and coaching in various amateur leagues in South Florida.
 He has been coaching at Boca United since 1998.
 Coach Luis holds a USSF “C” License and has completed the NSCAA Regional Advance Course.
 He loves soccer and loves to teach and therefore coaching is a natural match.

-As a child Jason played Forward and Midfielder for New Hyde and Commack United on Long Island for a total of 11 years.
-Coach Jason was a member of the NY State Team and the Eastern Regional Team for 6 years as well as a member of the U17, U18 and U20 United States National Team Pools.
-He made his first national appearance for the U17 National Team at the age of 14.
-Jason played for four years at Herricks High School before attending the University of Maryland (Go Terrapins!) on a soccer scholarship.
-He was the 3rd all-time high scorer at UM and earned his degree in Communication.
+Coach Jason is a former U.S. Youth National Team performer who also starred at the University of Maryland where he played under renown coach Sasho Cirvorski.
+As a child Jason played forward and midfielder for the New Hyde Park and Commack United soccer clubs on Long Island for a total of 11 years.
+Coach Jason played on both the NY State ODP Team and the Region 1 ODP Team for 6 years was a member of the U17, U18 and U20 United States National Team Pools.
+He made his first national appearance for the U17 National Team at the tender age of 14.
+Jason played for four years at Herricks High School before moving onto the University of Maryland (Go Terrapins!) where he was the #3rall-time high scorer and earned his degree in Communication.
 After college he went on to coach at Allegheny College for 2 years.
-He has been coaching at Boca United for four years.
-He resides in Boca Raton with his wife Giannina and son Jonathan.
+He has been coaching at Boca United for four years and resides in Boca Raton with his wife Giannina and son Jonathan.
 Coach Jason loves soccer and he coaches to give back to a game that has been so good to him and has given him so many opportunities.

 On the beautiful island of Bermuda is where Coach Gil began playing soccer.
 There were no established teams on the island Gil would participate in freestyle pickup games.
 As a young adult he played for the Vasco De Gama Club, the Bermuda PAL Club and the Bermuda Athletic Association.
 He coached players at the United States Air Force base on Bermuda for about 2 years.
 He also coached and played on the Bermuda Regiment team for 4 years.
 Coach Gil has been with Boca United for the past two years.
 Coach Gil has a lot to offer young players and he is thrilled to be able to pass it on through coaching.
 He believes that good basic soccer skills are an important part to every players development.